cseljatib/cseljatib.github.io2/proceed.md

 ## Abstracts or extended summaries in conference proceedings

-For those abstracts written in Spanish, I have provided the translation of the title among [brackets] and using <u> underline </u>
+For those abstracts written in Spanish, I have provided the title translation among [brackets] and using <u>the underline</u>.

 `2013`
 **Salas C**, Gregoire T. 2013.